WTCE-TV: TBN operation

 WTCE began broadcasting in May 1990 with three hours of programming a day from TBN.
 Within a week, an application was filed to sell the station to Jacksonville Educational Broadcasters, of which TBN founder Paul Crouch was president, for $630,000, with Palmetto retaining airtime in the morning to broadcast programs of local interest.
 The sale also included an attempt to sell WETV to Jacksonville Educational Broadcasters.
 However, WETV was forced off the air and the sale turned down by the FCC because an act of Congress had forced the designation of channel 13 at Key West for use to transmit TV Martí to Cuba.

 In 1995, WTCE moved into the studios formerly occupied by WTVX when that station's operations were merged with ABC affiliate WPBF at its studios in Palm Beach Gardens.
-After the 2019 abolition of the main studio rule, requiring full-service TV stations like WTCE-TV to maintain facilities in or near their communities of license, TBN closed 27 studio facilities and put them for sale.
+After the 2019 repeal of the main studio rule, requiring full-service TV stations like WTCE-TV to maintain facilities in or near their communities of license, TBN closed 27 studio facilities and put them for sale.
 TBN president Matt Crouch estimated that the move would save the network $20 million a year.

+Programming

+As with other CET stations, WTCE carries almost all of the TBN network schedule (though with program promos and public service announcements replacing commercial advertising aired on its national feed and commercially-licensed stations).
+In addition to programming from TBN, the station airs educational programming to prepare local students for the General Educational Development (GED) test to fulfill the requirements under their license service.

 Subchannels

+The station's signal is multiplexed:

+TBN-owned full-power stations permanently ceased analog transmissions on April 16, 2009.